lnrw/mc4ktex/README.md

 The main difference is the Java version uses a set seed to always generate the same textures, but there is no way to seed the PRNG in JavaScript so the textures are randomly generated.

 ### Why are there three transparent textures at the top of the page?
-The algorithm generates three entirely black (0x000000) textures to act as air blocks, as black is considered transparent in the rendering code.
+The algorithm generates three entirely black (0x000000) textures to act as air blocks, as black is considered transparent in the game's rendering code.

-Pseudocode to illustrate this:
+Ray casting pseudocode to illustrate this:
 ```
 if (color > 0) then
   draw pixel